-The small, luxury Gran Hotel Son Net is an exquisite Mallorcan finca estate.
-Lovingly restored into an elegant sanctuary amid the rugged Tramuntana mountains. […] Gran Hotel Son Net
+Spend a romantic Christmas and New Year at Gran Hotel Son Net, an exquisite Mallorcan sanctuary amid the rugged Tramuntana mountains. […] Gran Hotel Son Net

 A romantic getaway?
 You want to enjoy the tranquility of Mallorca without being far of the major touristic centres?
 Can Estades is the perfect spot. […] Can Estades Finca Hotel

 The rural finca hotel Son Boronat, close to Calvià is run by Danish couple Johnnie and René Kobbelgaard, since 2009.
 We enjoyed a special brunch al fresco. […] Hotel Son Boronat Calvià